Changi-Im/changi-im.github.io/_projects/Smart_Pet_Robot.md

     This was our initial robot.
 She seems little bit poor but cute.
 </div>

-I and my friends firstly downloaded 3D blueprint from the internet to make robot's appearance.
+Me and my friends firstly downloaded 3D blueprint from the internet to make robot's appearance.
 I remember the blueprint was from a youtube video that shows eye-tracking something (surprisingly, I can still find the video easily: <a href = "https://www.youtube.com/watch?v=C8XMgwBsd7w"> Affective Robot-Eye tracking test </a>).
 We thought it would be cool if a robot has an eye-tracking system.
 However, as you can see the above picture, the robot looked kinda creepy at some point.
 So, we decided to change the appearance with a new design.